 Before Yale, Ezra graduated from Worcester Polytechnic Institute in 2017.

-Yiwei Hu is a first year Ph.D. student in the department of computer science, whose interests are materials and rendering.
+Yiwei Hu is a second year Ph.D. student in the department of computer science, whose interests are materials and rendering.

 Before coming to Yale, He received his bachelor’s degree in the Computer Science Department at Zhejiang University.

 Sherry is a first-year PhD student in computer science.
 Her interests include interactive 3D sketching, augmented reality (AR), and 3D modeling.